TorchCS-MC/.github/profile/README.md

-# TorchCS-MC
+# TorchCS
-TorchCS ist eine leistungsstarke, open-source Modifikation für Minecraft Dedicated Server – entwickelt für maximale Performance, Erweiterbarkeit und Zukunftssicherheit.
+TorchCS is a powerful open-source modification for Minecraft Dedicated Server – developed for maximum performance, extensibility, and future-proofing.

-* 🚀 Blitzschnell, geschrieben in C++
+* 🚀 Lightning-fast, written in C++
 * 🛠️ Open Source
-* 📦 Immer Up to Date
+* 📦 Always Up to Date

 > [!WARNING]
-> TorchCS befindet sich aktuell in der aktiven Entwicklung.
+> TorchCS is currently under active development.
-> Mehr Infos, Builds und Dokumentation folgen bald – stay tuned!
+> More info, builds, and documentation coming soon – stay tuned!

 ## ✅ To-Do